pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## wrap wrapped (t) (reg)
 * He had wrapped the present in toilet paper.
+* We need to wrap up this meeting!
+It's time for dinner!

 ## wear wore worn (irr)
 * You should have worn warmer clothes.